-Shipping and delivering purchases to shoppers is one of the biggest factors that contribute to overall customer satisfaction.
+Holiday shipping and delivering purchases to shoppers is one of the biggest factors that contribute to overall customer satisfaction.
 And no time of the year is shipping and delivery more important than during the hectic holiday season.
 But, why not implement a year round strategic shipping and delivery policy for your small business to keep your customers satisfied and create good will for your company?

 While these might seem like minor aspects in the larger shopping experience, 93 percent of respondents to the 2015 Pitney Bowles Holiday Shipping Survey said that shipping options were an important factor.
 With shoppers placing so much weight on this aspect of the transaction with your company, you need to have a plan in place to meet and exceed customers’ expectations.

-Consider these four shipping and delivery tips to optimize customers’ experience during the holiday shopping season:
+Consider these four holiday shipping and delivery tips to optimize customers’ experience during the holiday shopping season:

 1. Offer free shipping